CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 If it shows CRLF, click on the label and at the top you can change it to LF.

+Historically windows terminates line-endings in file with a carriage return and line feed (CRLF), while Linux uses a single line feed (LF) - and if you want to learn about the history of why then check out this awesome video from Scott Hanselman : [https://www.youtube.com/watch?v=TtiBhktB4Qg](https://www.youtube.com/watch?v=TtiBhktB4Qg)

 ## 1.3 Build the database image and run the database container

 Before you run the database container, make sure the rest of the files have the the right file endings.
 These files all need to have the Linux line ending (\n) and not the Windows line ending (\r\n).

 Once this is done, build the database image.